 Alexander joined Watsi on February 2nd, 2018.
-Four months ago, Alexander became the 5355th member to automatically support a new Watsi patient every month.
-Since then, 200 more people have become monthly donors!
-Alexander's most recent donation supported U Chit, a monk from Burma, to remove bladder stones.
+Two years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Ndaanya, a five-year-old boy from Tanzania, to fund clubfoot repair surgery.

 Alexander has funded healthcare for 30 patients in 8 countries.